Directions and industry requirements are regularly updated

 It is important that any employee or child who becomes unwell while at an early childhood service returns home.
 Services can take sensible precautionary steps while a child awaits collection by a parent or carer.

-Suspected or confirmed case of coronavirus (COVID-19) in an employee
+Suspected or confirmed case of COVID-19 in an employee

-- tell their employer as soon as possible, follow the procedures their workplace has in place, and update their employer if their situation changes, for example if they receive a positive coronavirus (COVID-19) diagnosis
+- tell their employer as soon as possible, follow the procedures their workplace has in place, and update their employer if their situation changes, for example if they receive a positive COVID-19 diagnosis

-In the event of a suspected coronavirus (COVID-19) case, directions from the Victorian Chief Health Officer may also require that employers take specific response actions.
+In the event of a suspected COVID-19 case, directions from the Victorian Chief Health Officer may also require employers to take specific response actions.

 Employers and self-employed persons must notify WorkSafe immediately after becoming aware that:

-- an employee, independent contractor, employee of the independent contractor or self-employed person has received a confirmed diagnosis of coronavirus (COVID-19) and has attended the workplace during the infectious period
+- an employee, independent contractor, employee of the independent contractor or self-employed person has received a confirmed diagnosis of COVID-19 and has attended the workplace during the infectious period

 - the employee, independent contractor, employee of the independent contractor or self-employed person has attended the workplace within the relevant infectious period, which begins on the date 14 days prior to the onset of symptoms or a confirmed diagnosis (whichever comes first), until the day on which the person receives a clearance from isolation from DH

-The response plan and procedure for suspected and confirmed cases should follow DHHS guidance for managing suspected and confirmed cases of coronavirus (COVID-19) and include:
+The response plan and procedure for suspected and confirmed cases should follow DH guidance for managing suspected and confirmed cases of COVID-19 and include: